LiamMarrinan/Latin102/Translation3.md

 > It is in the ablative, it is the ablative absolute.

 2. What case is stercus, and why is it in that case?
-> It is the nomanitive case, this is because it is the subject.
+> It is the accusitive case, this is because it is the direct object.

 3. Identify the form of the adjective maiorem (gender, case, number, degree).
 > feminine, accusitive, singular, comparitive